A story by Gavin Keenan

 Dipping their ebony beaks toward the ground in search of Plastic Flamingo food, the pink pair initially confused and frightened the family of Woodchucks living rent-free beneath the garden shed.
 Eventually, the Woodchucks adapted to this new reality-as all species must to survive, and returned to their old habits of eating our rose buds, chomping on lawn clover, and crapping wherever they please.
 The twice a day visit by the flock of Meleagris gallopavo, Eastern Turkeys – allegedly wild, was never interrupted.
 In fact, the Turkeys seemed intrigued by these new inhabitants of the old Apple Yard, and sought vociferous communications with them from the onset.
 Such a cacophony hasn’t been heard since H. Ross Perot debated Bill Clinton and George H.W.
 Bush in 1992.

-Just to reassure the doubters among you, I am no bleeding hart when it comes to Pink Flamingos.
-And I would agree with those who find that too many Plastic Pink Flamingos in one place both tasteless and probably a violation of some Zoning By-Law.
+Just to reassure the doubters among you, I am no bleeding heart when it comes to Pink Flamingos.
+And I would agree with those who find that too many Plastic Pink Flamingos in one place is both tasteless and probably a violation of some zoning By-Law.
 But given the choice between the all-too common Barn Star, Amish Hex Sign, solar powered bird bath, ceramic poodle, or Plastic Pink Flamingo, I’ll go with the bird every time.
 I hope that Mr. Featherstone’s creation lives among us for many generations to come.
 For I would hate to see Plastic Pink Flamingo suffer a fate similar to that of the Pet Rock.